 - Keep chicken at room temperature for 30 minutes before prepping.

 - Cut your onion into chunks and remove garlic from the bulb (keep the skin on).
 Put in baking tray and coat with olive oil, salt and pepper.
 If you have on hand, you can also add carrot and celery here (if using, chop roughly).

 - Rinse chicken and pat dry.
 In a clean bowl, generously coat chicken with extra virgin olive oil (2-3 glugs should do the trick) and season with salt, pepper and dried oregano.
 Massage into skin.
 Move chicken to tray and place atop vegetables.

-- Cut lemon in half and squeeze juice over chicken and vegetables, then put lemon into the cavity with your choice of herbs.
+- Cut the lemon in half and squeeze juice over chicken and vegetables, then put lemon into the cavity with your choice of herbs.
 Three sprigs of whatever you’re using should do the trick.

 - Coat chicken and vegetables with another generous pour of olive oil.

-- Keep chicken fat in the tray and put into a clean glass jar.
+- Keep chicken fat in the tray and put it into a clean glass jar.
 Store in the fridge for up to 2 weeks.

 Cheat's chicken Caesar

 Note: I call this a cheat's version because it is very much an improvised riff of a classic chicken Caesar using whatever we had in our fridge when I first made it.

 - 2 soft boiled eggs